Financial Hardship Assistance

 What is financial hardship?

-The financial hardship assistance process.
+Our financial hardship assistance process

 Once we have received your request for assistance:

-- Once you provide us with the information or documents we have requested, we will assess your application and provide our decision to you in writing within 21 days.
+5. Once you provide the requested information and documents, we will assess your application and provide our decision to you in writing within 21 days.

 What if my circumstances don’t change after receiving financial hardship assistance?